 Credit and counterparty risk is the risk of loss due to the fact that a bank borrower or counterparty will fail to meet its contractual obligations, or the increased risk of default during the term of the transaction.
 This is the main risk for the Bank and the major source of capital requirement.
 PIB considers only those counterparties for business transactions who are creditworthy and are responsible in their dealings.
 All risk exposures incurred by the Bank are monitored and managed in a prudent manner to avoid or, where avoidance is not possible, to contain over-exposure to, or dependence upon, any counterparty or group of connected counterparties, business sector or country.
 The lending rate is determined after adding the margin to the respective currency (market) interest rates (usually EURIBOR with a 0% floor).
 PIB has defined internal approval limits for credit exposures and has formalised them in the Credit and Concentration Risk Policy Statement.
-Day-to-day management of credit is the responsibility of the Credit Department, while the Risk Committee reviews the Credit Risk policy before this is passed to the Board for final sign-off.
+Day-to-day management of credit Risk policy before this is passed to the Board for final sign-off.